v-scornell/MD-100T00-Windows10/Instructions/Labs/0203-Managing password and account options.md

 ## Summary

-In this lab you will learn how to create and manage domain password policies, account options, and User Account Control.
+In this lab you create and manage domain password policies, account options, and User Account Control.

 ## Exercise 1: Managing Domain Password Policies

 ### Scenario

 You have been delegated the task to configure the domain password policy for Contoso.com.
-Part of your task is to implement a new security requirement that specifies a longer password and a 20 minute account lockout if a user incorrectly enters their password more than twice in succession.
+Part of your task is to implement a new security requirement that specifies a longer password and a 20 minute account lockout if a user incorrectly enters their password more than three times in succession.

 *Note: You will use SEA-SVR1 which includes all Windows Administrative Tools for remotely managing SEA-DC1 and to perform Active Directory management tasks.*